centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

 3. Centra will return a snippet that will try to launch the payment request button inside its own `<div>` provided in the snippet.
 You can also set the selector of the payment button by setting the `window.stripeRequestButtonSelector`-variable in the DOM.
 4. If the browser of the customer allows a Payment Request button to launch, the button will show up.
 There are a few reasons why the button would not show up (not enabled by the customer, browser not supported), so the design of the checkout needs to support the button not being initiated.
 When you're developing your checkout you can also see notifications in the developer-console in the browser why the payment button failed to launch.
 5. If the customer changes anything in their selection, such as the quantity for a product, a similar `POST /payment` call as explained in #1 needs to run to reload the payment button snippet with the proper amount set.
 6. If the customer clicks the button, there are certain selections the customer can do in the payment popup to modify the order.
-All of the customer's actions trigger specific events that needs to be handled according to the flows below.
+All of the customer's actions trigger specific events that need to be handled according to the flows below.

 ### Checkout API flow